owensgl/biol525D/Topic_1/readme.md

    * _Command line option_1_: pscp.exe/psftp.exe from the [PuTTy](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) suite (Windows only).
 Install the MSI version to get all the utilities at once.
 It comes in 32bit and 64bit editions.
 Unless you know your workstation has a 32bit cpu or operating system (which is uncommon in 2019), pick 64bit.

-   * _Command line option 2_: Other platforms (Mac & GNU/Linux) have sftp and scp tools installed.
+   * _Command line option 2_: Other platforms (Mac & GNU/Linux) have
+     sftp and scp tools installed out-of-the-box.
 We will also teach you how to transfer files from the command-line using these.
 This knowledge will come in handy for scripting.

 1. A (good) terminal emulator.
 To interact with command line programs, you will need to type a terminal emulator, and parse results.